Grill Buying Guide: BBQ Season Has Begun

 In the BBQ world, there are two primary cooking methods: Gas and Charcoal.
-Loyal followers often pit one against another; Charcoal delivers versatility!
+Loyal followers often pit one against another.
+Charcoal delivers versatility!
 Gas gives you control.
 Charcoal guarantees flavor!
 Gas provides simplicity.
-With all this confusion, how does one simply pick a grill?
+With all this confusion, how does one simply choose a grill?
 In this blog, we're going to go over the pros and cons of each grill type as well as cleaning and general tips to keep your desired grill healthy and beautiful.

 Gas Grills